telerik/blazor-docs/components/buttongroup/icons.md

 # ButtonGroup Icons

-You can put an image, sprite or a font icon in the toggle button to illustrate its purpose for your end users.
+You can put an image, sprite or a font icon in the buttons within a ButtonGroup to illustrate its purpose for your end users.
 To apply them, use the following properties:

 * for a [Telerik font icon]({%slug general-information/font-icons%}), use the `Icon` attribute to set the font icon class.